Text to Speech plugin

 #1 Updated by Boone Gorges over 1 year ago

 - Status changed from New to Reporter Feedback

 Could you point out the place in the code where you made the change?
 I can take a look to see if there's a way that we can make such a change without changing the plugin's source code (via a filter or something like that).
 If so, we can create a small plugin for this specific site that'll set the default.
 If not, we can talk about alternative approaches.
 (In general, we don't modify plugin source code, as it wreaks havoc with future updates.)

-#2 Updated by scott voth about 1 year ago
+#2 Updated by scott voth over 1 year ago

 Thanks Boone - He also wanted the option to speak the text more slowly - so I added checkbox for that too.
 I have attached the zip file.

 changes to text-to-speech-widget.php - lines 50-60, 66, 82-90, 98-104